Skip to main content

 Nicolas Schneider, Lionel Melin, Fanyuan Zhang, David Labeurthre, Thomas Lorans, Julien Priol, Jeanette Orminski, Anthony Schrapffer, Conor Hubert, Catherine Tubb, Rob Arnold, Frédéric Ducoulombier

-analysis of climate damage at the geo-sectoral level provides a more granular answer, showing that impacts vary not only across regions but also across sectors within the same geography.
+Where and how does climate change translate into economic damage?
+An innovative geo-sectoral analysis provides a more granular answer, showing that impacts vary not only across regions but also across sectors within the same geography.

-We then return to infrastructure with Jeanette Orminski’s presentation of the quantification of climate risk impact on infrastructure asset valuation, which highlights both the consistency of the methodology across asset classes and the specific challenges of these long-lived, asset-specific and capital-intensive assets.
+We quantify the impact of climate risk on infrastructure valuation, highlighting both the consistency of the methodology across asset classes and the specific challenges associated with long-lived, asset-specific and capital-intensive investments.

-In our concluding feature, Frédéric Ducoulombier revisits the legacy of Mark Carney’s ‘Tragedy of the Horizon’, examining how a decade of disclosure progress reshaped finance but fell short of driving real-economy change, and how the backlash against transparency and climate action now threatens both risk management and the transition.
+Revisiting the legacy of Mark Carney's "Tragedy of the Horizon", we examine how a decade of disclosure progress reshaped finance and how the backlash against transparency and climate action now threatens both risk management and the transition.

 Register to download PDF